fmos/wp-photonav/readme.txt

 == Changelog ==

+= 0.8 =
+* Bugfix: Interference of CSS properties with TwentyTen theme fixed.

 = 0.7 =
 * Feature: Support for popup display with ColorBox (similar to LightBox) when the jQuery Colorbox WordPress plugin is active
 * Feature: Animated automaticl scrolling